Unique measures are integrated in every aspect of Eddington to encourage residents and visitors to lead more sustainable lives.

 Under each stainless steel bin is an underground sealed container which collects the waste and recycling.

-The sustainable urban drainage system channels rainwater through blue and green roofs and swales, which is then collected in lakes.
-Rainwater is then treated and reused it in buildings across Eddington for things like washing machines and toilet flushing.
+The sustainable urban drainage system channels rainwater through blue and green roofs and swales, which is then collected in the newly formed lakes: this aims to minimise the risk of localised flooding.

 Creating an environment for people and nature is what you’ll find at Eddington which include a range of integrated features and open space to help creatures flourish, these include enhancements for birds, bats, amphibians as well as meadow-flower and wetlands.